rcdexta/hash19/README.md

     def find_all(ids)..end #calls bulk API across wire.
 Implementation hidden end
 ```
-If you notice, `SuperHeroes` is a wrapper class around 'SuperHero`.
-This is the JSON equivalent of a collection.
+If you notice, `SuperHeroes` is a wrapper class around `SuperHero`.
+This is the object equivalent of a JSON collection.
 The `inject` method will extract `weapon_id` from all items in the collection and call the `trigger` and put back the resultant entities joining `superhero.weapon_id` and `weapon.id`

 So, a json like below
 ```json